DFE-Digital/register-early-career-teachers/documentation/site/content/product/principles.md

 It's very easy to state what you're going to prioritise, but a lot harder to know what to prioritise _less_.

-For example, our service, like many others, will attempt to prioritise meeting the needs of users and saving taxpayer money.
+For example, our service, like many others, will attempt to prioritise meeting the needs of users and saving taxpayers' money.

-Given the scale of the minimum viable product for ECF2, we thought it was important to write down some prioritisation principles to inform how we work.
+[Given the scale of the minimum viable product for ECF2](https://teacher-cpd.design-history.education.gov.uk/ecf-v2/initial-release-of-ecf-2/), we thought it was important to write down some prioritisation principles to inform how we work.

 These are a work in progress, and will continue to be iterated over time.